myckakamil/bookworm-scripts/README.md

 # Bookworm scripts

 > **Note**
 > This project is currently in maintenance mode.
-Since I started this repo, I discovered **Ansible** 😄
+Since I started this repo, I’ve discovered Ansible and migrated most scripts to it 😄
-> The `debootstrap` script will be moved to its own repository in the future.
+> The `debootstrap` script will eventually be moved to its own repository.

 A collection of automated scripts for installing and configuring Debian systems.
 Ideal for quickly setting up new installations with various configurations.